pgcudahy/cookiecutter-r-analysis-template/README.md

 ```
 project_title
 ├── README.md
-├── artifacts - All results are placed in the artifacts directory
+├── artifacts - All results are placed in the artifacts directory.
 ├── data - Intermediate files are placed in the data directory.
 These may be modified or deleted.
 ├── dataraw - All original input data is placed in the dataraw directory.
 They may not be modified or deleted.
 ├── notebooks - Analysis is done in jupyter notebooks placed in the notebooks directory.
 └── r - All reusable R code is placed in the r directory.
-Basic [lintr](https://github.com/jimhester/lintr) configuration file included
+    └──.lintr - lintr (https://github.com/jimhester/lintr) configuration file.
 ```

 Workflow